gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 **He ended the picture theory of language:**

 After Wittgenstein,
-the naive view that words picture facts — that language is primarily descriptive — is not available.
+the naive view that words picture facts, that language is primarily descriptive, is not available.

 Language is action.